Dhiraj072/expensify-app/README.md

 # Expensify-App

 A web application to track your expenses.
 Demo application is running live [here](https://your-expense-tracker.herokuapp.com/).
+Please allow application 30-60 seconds to start up.
+I'm not rich, hence the server auto-sleeps after 30mins of inactivity and saves me money.

 ## Getting Started